aws/amazon-s3-encryption-client-python/test-server/OPTIMIZATION.md

 ### 1. Parallel Server Startup

-- Added a new `start-servers-parallel` target in the Makefile that starts both Python and Java servers concurrently
+- Updated the `start-servers` target in the Makefile to start both Python and Java servers concurrently
-- Created a new `ci-fast` target that uses parallel server startup
+- Updated the `ci` target to use parallel server startup

 ### 2. Gradle Performance Optimizations